What to Do if You Can’t Afford Car Insurance

 Understanding the impact:

 • Credit impact on rates: Drivers with poor credit pay much more for car insurance than those with excellent credit.
-The difference can be substantial — poor credit drivers pay double.
+Poor credit drivers pay double.

-• State exceptions: California, Hawaii, Massachusetts and Michigan prohibit the use of credit scores in insurance pricing, so credit improvements won't affect rates in these states.
+• State exceptions: California, Hawaii, Massachusetts and Michigan prohibit using credit scores in insurance pricing, so credit improvements won't affect rates in these states.

 • Timeline for improvement: Credit improvements take three to six months to appear on your credit report and influence insurance rates.